georgestarcher/TA-Openphish/readme.md

 		1. Enter a cron schedule such as the following for every five minutes: */5 * * * *

-        2. Set the sourcetype ot Manual and enter openphish
+        2. Set the sourcetype of Manual and enter openphish

         3. I recommend using openphish.com as the host value.